-The affirmative vote of a majority of the shares present and eligible to vote on this proposal is required for approval.
+The affirmative vote of a majority of the shares represented in person or by proxy at the Annual Meeting that are entitled to vote on this proposal is required for approval.
 Votes to abstain have the same effect as votes against the proposal.
 Broker nonvotes have no effect on the voting for this proposal.

-The board of directors recommends a vote FOR the resolution approving the compensation of our named executive officers as disclosed in this Proxy Statement.
+The board of directors recommends a vote FOR the resolution approving the compensation of our named executive officers as disclosed in this proxy statement.